 Monthly writing sessions in Mylor Bridge

-My monthly creative writing sessions generally take place in Tremayne Hall, an historic building in Mylor Bridge, near Falmouth in the south coast of Cornwall.
-The two hour sessions provide inspiration and a kick start for new writing, in a friendly ‘drop in’ group.
+My monthly creative writing sessions generally take place in Tremayne Hall, an historic building in Mylor Bridge near Falmouth on the south coast of Cornwall.
+These two hour sessions provide inspiration and a kick start for new writing in a friendly ‘drop in’ group.
 You can learn new techniques, try prose, life writing or poetry and explore themes, whatever your interests and aspirations.
 Everyone is welcome and no experience is needed.
 Just bring your pen and notebook for an enjoyable and creative Saturday morning.

-Where: 26 January and 27 April in the Pope Room, Tremayne Hall, Lemon Hill, Mylor Bridge, near Falmouth TR11 5NE.
-23 February and 30 March at the Ord-Statter Pavilion, Waterings Road, Mylor Bridge TR11 5NG.
-There is free parking at the Ord-Statter and across the road from Tremayne Hall in the village car park and limited parking space outside the Hall itself.
+Where: The Pope Room, Tremayne Hall, Lemon Hill, Mylor Bridge, near Falmouth TR11 5NE.
+There is free parking across the road from Tremayne Hall in the village car park and limited parking space outside the Hall itself.